CicLAvia—West Adams meets University Park

 With CicLAvia, you have the opportunity to invest in your community as well as diverse communities throughout Los Angeles.
 Because of the help of people like you, we see streets and neighborhoods transform with each event and CicLAvia season.
 Be sure to also sign up for our mailing list to stay up to date on future volunteer opportunities!

-CicLAvia—West Adams meets University Park is taking place on Sunday, February 23.
-Sign ups for this event have closed.
+Sign ups for CicLAvia—West Adams meets University Park are now closed.
 Check out our Volunteer FAQ, contact us for more information, or sign up for future events below:

 Sign up to volunteer at an upcoming event: